Graduate Program Application Process

 - The Office of International Students and Scholars (OISS) at UCSB serves the needs of international students and scholars, including assistance with visa status.
 International students apply through the UCSB Graduate Division, and upon acceptance to the MS or PhD program, OISS will assist with immigration documents and procedures.

 5-Year bs/ms students

 - Please review the Fifth Year Combined BS/MS Program page for more details on the application and admissions process.

 The admissions decision is based on a comprehensive assessment of the applicant's intellectual potential and promise, involving a review of the following criteria:

 - Applicant's undergraduate education and records (and MS education and record, if applicable)

 - Research interests formulated by the applicant and their programmatic fit with existing research areas in the department

 - Standardized test scores (GRE)

 Everyone who is admitted to graduate standing in our Department is automatically considered for various types of financial support which include fellowships, grants, teaching assistantships (TAs), and graduate research assistantships (GSRs).
 While it is not guaranteed all graduate students admitted will receive financial support from our Department, 90% of the Fall 2018 PhD incoming class received full financial support.

-In order to be considered for the full range of financial aid opportunities, complete applications should be submitted by December 15, 2018.
-However, exceptionally strong candidates will be considered beyond this deadline, subject to the availability of financial aid.
+In order to be considered for the full range of financial aid opportunities, complete applications should be submitted by December 15, 2019.
+However, in rare circumstances, exceptionally strong candidates will be considered beyond this deadline, subject to the availability of financial aid.
 (The Mechanical Engineering Department ONLY accepts applications for Fall Quarter.)